 According to Amazon CEO Jeff Bezos, “Our customers are loyal to us right up until the second somebody offers them a better service.
 It’s super motivating for us.”1 That motivation appears to be fueling Amazon, turning it into today’s largest online retailer.
 Since its inception in 1995, Amazon has redefined the way people shop, forcing other retailers to rethink their marketing strategies in order to stay competitive and maintain their share of wallet.
-Below, we dive into Amazon’s general objectives, plans for 2019 — and what retailers like you can take away to bolster your own strategies.
+Below, we dive into Amazon’s general objectives, plans for this year — and what retailers like you can take away to bolster your own strategies.

 Amazon’s Goals and Objectives — and What It Means for Retailers